ARPA-SIMC/fedora-live-netroot/README.md

 the command `mount -o remount /` on the diskless client system usually recovers from the error.

+### Further per-host custom cunfigurations

+If the same base image is used for booting different hosts, requiring different configurations that cannot be performed through dhcp arguments, e.g. setting a static network configuration on a different network interface, it is possible to populate the read-only root filesystem image with a set of file trees that can replace the files in the base read-only image, depending on kernel command-line arguments.

+This is done in the following way:

+1. in the base root fs create a directory `etc/rootovl/<config-name>` and populate it with the files that need to be added or modified, starting from the root of the filesystem, so, for changing `/etc/sysconfig/network-scripts/ifcfg-ens20f0` you need to create the file `etc/rootovl/<config-name>/etc/sysconfig/network-scripts/ifcfg-ens20f0` in the root tree

+2. start the diskless system adding the `rootovl=<config-name>` kernel command-line argument (this can be done with the `EXTRA_CMDLINE` environment variable in the qemu test environment).

+If everything works, the root filesystem at pivot-root time will contain the requested modifications, which will reside in the memory overlay, while diskless systems started without `rootovl` argument will see the default root filesystem.
+Any number of different configuration trees can be created in the `etc/rootovl` directory.
+It is not however possible to erase a file as for a specific host configuration.

 ### Deploying on a real environment